ashaffir/actappon/README.md

 3. The pem file created are only for the subdomains.

+4. Delete the previous actappon.com-0001 directory from the certbot/conf/archive and delete the new one that was created at /etc/letsencrypt/archive/actappon.com-0001
+* Notice, the files are in the "archive" directory, not in the live (where they are linking to the archive

+either directly to the certbot/conf/live/

 ### Install docker and docker-compose

 ### Run the docker compose